 Optional extra: Swimming with manta rays at Manta Point

 So this is a once in a lifetime experience, and for us a total bucket list thing – to swim with some of the ocean’s gentle giants, manta rays.
-You’re likely to see manta rays at Manta Point all year round, so really worth considering adding this into your 7 days Bali itinerary.
-Here is a great option to consider with Get Your Guide.
+You’re likely to see manta rays at Manta Point all year round, so really worth considering adding a snorkelling tip in Nusa Penida into your 7 days Bali itinerary.

 If you’re also a keen scuba diver this is meant to be a fantastic experience – unfortunately we only did the snorkelling trip as we had already planned to scuba dive on Gili Trawangan (part of the Gili islands).